don-han/website/content/articles/2015-08-09_bash-parallel-programming.md

 2
 ```

-As we have seen with #2, since we have limited to the four processes, only upto 4 tasks are processed at a time.
+If you take a look at the first batch, as we have seen with #2, only upto 4 tasks are processed at a time since we have limited to the four processes.
 However, if you take a look at the second batch, you will see that the numbers are not ordered as before.
 This is because `xargs` assigns tasks as soon as processes becomes available.

 Indeed, if we give as many processes as there are inputs, all processes will be handled at the same time as we would expect.